sjvrensburg/scripted_demos/README.md

 - `#<< some text` will output `# some text` to the active window without any delays,
 - `#cls` will simulate the keyboard command `ctrl+l`, which clears the screen in most programs and
 - `#{5}` will pause for 5 seconds (replace 5 with how many seconds you want to pause).

+## Tips And Tricks

+If you are going to use this to type commands into RStudio, disable the global option to insert matching parentheses and quotes.

+Also, keep the console from which you launched the app visible.
+It will show you what the next line in your file and alert you when the app is waiting for user input.